Views Media

 LatsSide-lying, arm extended overheadRelieves shoulder and upper back tension

-Pro tip: Start with gentle pressure and gradually increase as your muscles adapt.
-If you experience sharp pain (not just discomfort), stop immediately and consult a healthcare professional.
+Note: Start with gentle pressure and build up as your muscles adapt.
+Sharp pain (not just pressure discomfort) means stop and check in with a professional.

 When to Foam Roll